 Some of what you'll learn will be specific to the precious metals industry: the best ways to buy, what products to choose from, how to weigh your options for storage.
-Other parts of the process are merely best practices for any investment strategy: like managing a budget or judging your exposure to risk.
+Other parts of the process are merely best practices and key takeaways for any investment strategy: like managing a budget or judging your exposure to risk.

 Various precious metals in bullion form.

 Here are the steps to follow to get started.

 Setting goals for your precious metals investments at the outset will make the entire process much simpler.
 In fact, it will determine what types of products you buy.
 This is important to know before you start buying.

 Is your goal to establish a "nest egg," or long-term investment?
 If you plan on holding your gold and silver for the long run, bullion is your best choice.
 This includes bullion coins, bullion bars, and rounds.